nmstreethran/ml-elec-model/README.rst

 Unless otherwise stated:

-- Python scripts, Jupyter notebooks, and any other form of code or snippets in this repository are licensed under the `MIT License (MIT) <https://opensource.org/licenses/MIT>`__.
+- Python scripts, Jupyter notebooks, and any other form of code or snippets in this repository are licensed under the `MIT License <https://opensource.org/licenses/MIT>`__.
 - content, images, and documentation are licensed under a `Creative Commons Attribution 4.0 International (CC-BY-4.0) license <https://creativecommons.org/licenses/by/4.0/>`__.

 Credits